th2-net/th2-common-j/README.md

 + Use box name from `box.json` config as RabbitMQ connection name
 + Rise `th2_component` metric with box name as `name` label value
++ Fixed UUID generation for each event id

 ### 5.10.0-dev